-CONTEXT When does the problem occur?
-PROBLEM What is the root cause of the problem?
-ALTERNATIVES What do customers do now to fix the problem?
+CONTEXT PROBLEM ALTERNATIVES When does What is the root cause What do customers do now the problem occur? of the problem? to fix the problem?
 CUSTOMERS Who has the problem most often?
 EMOTIONAL IMPACT How does the customer feel?
 QUANTIFIABLE IMPACT What is the measurable impact (include units)?
 ALTERNATIVE SHORTCOMINGS What are the disadvantages of the alternatives?